-As of September 21, 2005, we had approximately \$358.2 million of outstanding mortgage debt.
-In addition, we have drawn \$5 million on our line of credit.
-The following table sets forth our mortgage debt obligations on our hotel properties:
+As of the date of this prospectus, we have approximately \$296.2 million of outstanding debt.
+The following table sets forth our debt obligations on our hotel properties.

-Property Principal Balance Prepayment Penalties Interest Rate Maturity Date Amortization Provisions Courtyard Manhattan/Midtown East \$ 44,354,032 No(1) 5.195% 12/09 25 years Salt Lake City Marriott Downtown 38,289,945 Yes(1) 5.50% 12/14 20 years(6) Marriott Griffin Gate Resort 30,597,338 Yes(2) 5.11% 1/10 25 years Bethesda Marriott Suites 19,439,720 Yes(3) 7.69% 2/23 25 years LIBOR Courtyard Manhattan/Fifth Avenue 23,000,000 No(4) + 2.70%(7) 1/07(5) Interest Only Marriott Los Angeles Airport 82,600,000 No(8) 5.30% 10 years Interest Only Renaissance Worthington 57,400,000 No(8) 5.40% 10 years 30 years(9) Frenchman's Reef & Morning Star Marriott Beach Resort 62,500,000 No(8) 5.44% 10 years 30 years(10) Total: \$ 358,181,035
+Property Principal Balance Prepayment Penalties Interest Rate Maturity Date Amortization Provisions Courtyard Manhattan/Midtown East \$ 44,492,675 No(1) 5.195% 12/09 25 years Salt Lake City Marriott Downtown 38,462,579 Yes(1) 5.50% 12/14 20 years(6) Marriott Griffin Gate Resort(10) 30,693,857 Yes(2) 5.11% 1/10 25 years Bethesda Marriott Suites 19,527,846 Yes(3) 7.69% 2/23 25 years LIBOR Courtyard Manhattan/Fifth Avenue 23,000,000 No(4) +2.70%(7) 1/07(5) Interest Only Marriott Los Angeles Airport 82,600,000 No(8) 5.30% 10 years Interest Only Renaissance Worthington 57,400,000 No(8) 5.40% 10 years 30 years(9) Total: \$ 296,176,957

-- The debt may not be prepaid until three months prior to the maturity date of the mortgage loan (the "Prepayment Release Date").
+The debt may not be prepaid until three months prior to the maturity date of the mortgage loan (the "Prepayment Release Date").
 For Salt Lake City Marriott Downtown, we may prepay the loan on or after the Prepayment Release Date without payment of fees.
-However, we must pay to the lender, simultaneously with such prepayment, the interest that would have accrued on the outstanding principal balance of the loan at the regular interest rate through the end of the interest period in which such prepayment occurs - We may not prepay the loan without the express written consent of the lender, and we have no right to prepay the debt until October 2009.
-Notwithstanding the foregoing, if the lender accepts prepayment of the debt prior to October 2009, we must pay a penalty equal to the greater of (i) 1% of the outstanding principal and (ii) the present value, as of the prepayment calculation date, of a series of monthly payments over the remaining term of the loan, each equal to the amount of interest that would be due on the portion of the loan being prepaid, assuming an annual interest rate of 5.11% over the discounted reinvestment yield, as such term is defined in the agreement.
+However, we must pay to the lender, simultaneously with such prepayment, the interest that would have accrued on the outstanding principal balance of the loan at the regular interest rate through the end of the interest period in which such prepayment occurs.
+We may not prepay the loan without the express written consent of the lender, and we have no right to prepay the debt until October 2009.
+Notwithstanding the foregoing, if the lender accepts prepayment of the debt prior to October 2009, we must pay a penalty equal to the greater of (i) 1% of the outstanding principal ad (ii) the present value, as of the prepayment calculation date, of a series of monthly payments over the remaining term of the loan, each equal to the amount of interest that would be due on the portion of the loan being prepaid, assuming an annual interest rate of 5.11% over the discounted reinvestment yield, as such term is defined in the agreement.
+The debt may be prepaid.
+If it is prepaid prior to August 2012, it is subject to a prepayment fee equal to the greater of i) one percent of the outstanding principal admount or ii) a yield maintenance premium determined as set forth in the Deed of Trust.
+(2)

-The debt may be prepaid, if it is prepaid prior to August 2012, it is subject to a prepayment fee equal to the greater of i) one percent of the outstanding principal amount or ii) a yield maintenance premium determined as set forth in the Deed of Trust.
+Trust.
 The debt may be prepaid at par as of December 2005.